Cleanup begins in soggy Northeast as Henri plods back to sea

 “We were initially hoping to be back open by Labor Day, but now it looks like we’ve got to go through all the plumbing and rip out a ton of electrical because we don’t know how much of that was affected,” he said.
 “Right now there’s really no timetable.”

+“The ground is so saturated with water that every inch of rain creates immediate floods and flash floods,” Connecticut Gov. Ned Lamont said Monday after seeing damage in the community of Canterbury, where nearly every home lost power.

+No deaths have been attributed to Henri, but thousands remained without power across the region as crews scrambled to remove toppled trees and power lines through Monday.

-In Manchester, Connecticut, 40 miles from the coast, Annette Landry hoped Monday's rains wouldn't repeat the flooding that left three units in her condo complex under a few inches of water Sunday.
+Annette Landry, a resident of Manchester, Connecticut, a Hartford suburb some 40 miles inland, hoped Monday’s rains wouldn’t be a repeat of the deluge that left three units in her condo complex under a few inches of water Sunday.

 Firefighters said they helped evacuate 18 homes and made several rescues after Henri dumped about 5 inches of rain.